Holiday Stress Management Tips for Autism Families

 80th Birthday Party Exercise

-A great way to identify and understand what your values are is to think about what you would want people to say about you at your 80th birthday part.
+A great way to identify and understand what your values are is to think about what you would want people to say about you at your 80th birthday party.
 Write down the qualities and characteristics you want people to know you for.
 Assess what is most important in your life.
 When your choices are guided by the values and goals that are most important to you, your life can be full and active, yet not stressful.

 The Choice Point